mayaanne/foundations/week-1/command-line-primer.md

 [Windows - command line tutorial, youtube_](https://www.youtube.com/watch?v=MBBWVgE0ewk)

 ## Give it a try
 Follow this [useful guide](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html) to try it out.
-Don't be put of by the "learn python" reference.
+Don't be put off by the "learn python" reference.
 Notice the difference between windows, Linux and mac.

 ## Explore a little more
 Have a look for some learning resources: Videos, tutorials, Google.
 Try key words like 'Terminal', 'Basic' and 'cheatsheet' Have you got the learning competencies?